-After graduating, she achieved her post doctorate certification as a sports physician as well as certification in dry needling.
+After graduating, she achieved her post doctorate certification as a chiropractic sports physician as well as her certification in dry needling.
 Her education allows her to specialize in sports injury as well as prevention of injury for the active individual.

 Certifications & Skills